Quick Verdict — Best Long Range Drones 2026

 Battery life reaches 45 minutes, just one minute short of the flagship Mavic 4 Pro, which is remarkable given the price difference.
 The Fly More Combo includes three batteries and a charging hub, making this genuinely the better choice for pilots who want maximum flight time per session rather than maximum flight distance.
 APAS 5.0 obstacle avoidance provides omnidirectional sensing in Active mode, though forward and backward sensing only in default flight — a trade-off that is acceptable at this price tier.

-The Air 3S is the drone Oliver recommends most often to enthusiasts who ask for a long-range capable drone without a commercial use case justifying the Mavic 4 Pro's price.
+The Air 3S is the drone we recommend most often to enthusiasts who want long-range capability without a commercial use case justifying the Mavic 4 Pro price.
 It is also the drone to choose if you want reliable range and excellent image quality for real estate photography, travel content, or amateur aerial survey work.
 The jump from Air 2S to Air 3S brought a meaningfully larger sensor, better low-light performance, and the full O4 link — all of which translate directly to better results in real-world flying conditions.

 Best Under $800 — DJI Mini 4 Pro ($759)